 - Ambadassador: Served as the ambassador of Ironforge in Lordaeron for several years.
 It didn't hinder his martial skills at all and it was during this time that he trained Arthas.

-- Asskicking Equals Authority: As Yorg Stormheart he was made leader of the Frostborn Dwarves because of his ability to kick ass—giant, rock-eating, acid-spewing worm ass.
+- Asskicking Leads to Leadership: As Yorg Stormheart he was made leader of the Frostborn Dwarves because of his ability to kick ass—giant, rock-eating, acid-spewing worm ass.

 - Bash Brothers: Was this with Arthas who he personally trained in combat and with who he had many adventures.
 After a player gives him Arthas' old training sword he laments his inability to stop him from touching Frostmourne and even calls him his brother while biding farewell to him.